 1. CHECK THAT YOUR COMPUTER MEETS THE MINIMUM REQUIREMENTS TO RUN PLANET ZOO.

-You can do this by visiting our knowledgebase page.
+You can do this by visiting our Steam page.

 2. ENSURE YOUR WINDOWS INSTALLATION IS UP TO DATE